 Unlike other commodities, uranium does not trade on an open market.
 Contracts are negotiated privately by buyers and sellers.
 Changes in the price of uranium can have a significant impact on the economic performance of the Project.
-A five percent change in the spot commodity price results in a \$13.4 million change to the before tax NPV at a discount rate of eight percent.
+A five percent change in the spot commodity price results in a \$13.2 million change to the NPV at a discount rate of eight percent.
 This analysis assumes the variable pricing utilized in the cash flow analysis is varied by five percent throughout the "sales life" of the Project.

-This Report assumes $U_3O_8$ production is sold at a variable price per pound for the life of the Project ranging from \$63.04 to \$66.04.
-This price is based on the annual average of the price projections prepared by four independent financial firms: from expert market analysts at institutions including VIII Capital Corp.
+This Report assumes U_3O_8 production is sold at a variable price per pound for the life of the Project ranging from \$61.85 to \$66.04.
+This price is based on a combination of projections from expert market analysts at institutions including VIII Capital Corp.
 (2021); Cantor Fitzgerald Canada Corporation (2021); H.C.
 Wainwright & Co.
-(2021); and UxC, LLC (2021) (See also Chapter 16).
-The QP believes these estimates were appropriate for use in the evaluation.
+(2021); and UxC, LLC (2021).
+The QP believes these estimates are appropriate for use in this evaluation.